 In collaboration with the Office of the Chief Human Capital Officer, OCIO assisted in the development of the Cyber Talent Management System (CTMS).
 CTMS is a new mission-driven, person-focused, market-sensitive approach to hiring, compensating, and developing cybersecurity talent throughout the DHS Cybersecurity Service.
 With the launch of CTMS, DHS has begun to hire, compensate, and develop DHS Cybersecurity Service employees to work across the Department in a range of cybersecurity specializations.
-By the end of June 2023, OCIO and the Cybersecurity and Infrastructure Security Agency successfully hired 121 DHS Cybersecurity Service employees.
-CTMS has opened new options and strategies for staffing critical cybersecurity work, providing DHS Components with processes focusing on talent quality and maintaining cybersecurity mission readiness.
+CTMS has opened new options and strategies for staffing critical cybersecurity work, providing DHS Components with processes focusing on talent quality, and maintaining cybersecurity mission readiness.